Welsh Language Standards

 If you're based in Wales we'll offer you the choice to be interviewed in Welsh when we invite you to your interview.

 You'll have the opportunity to apply for accommodation which is specifically set aside for Welsh speakers at two halls of residence, Senghennydd Court and Talybont North.

-If you have any questions about the University's Welsh Language Standards please contact Andrew Lane.
+If you have any questions about the university's Welsh Language Standards please contact the Compliance and Risk team:

 Compliance and Risk